run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 The Overview dashboard provides information about what is happening **right now** in the cluster.
 Administrators can view high-level information on the state of the cluster, including:

 * The number of available and allocated resources and their cluster-wide utilization.
-* The number of running and pending **Workloads**, their utilization, information on Workloads with errors or Workloads with idle GPUs.
+* The number of running and pending **Workloads**, their utilization, information on Workloads with errors or Workloads with idle GPUs or CPUs.
-* Active **Projects**, their assigned and allocated GPUs and number of running and pending Workloads.
+* Active **Projects**, their assigned and allocated GPUs or CPUs and number of running and pending Workloads.

 The dashboard has two tabs that change the display to provide a focused view for [GPU Dashboards](#gpu-dashboard) (default view) and [CPU Dashboards](#cpu-dashboard).